 Our youth programs promote media literacy, skills development, an appreciation of cinema, and an awareness of community issues such as social justice, sustainability and personal responsibility.

 Providing a ‘window’ into the broader world is at the core of our Youth-focused activities.
-Film is a great story-telling medium, and the films produced by our Adventures in Film Camp participants at the 2017 Festival are a testament to the enabling aspects of film collaboration.
+Film is a great story-telling medium, and the films produced by our Adventures in Film Camp participants are a testament to the enabling aspects of film collaboration.
 The film camp is equally divided between Powell River Digital Film School (PRDFS) students and participants from outside of Powell River.

 Tony Papa, director of the PRDFS, on our collaboration: “We have worked together with the Film Festival for the past 10 years and can attest to the value and impact the festival has on our youth, from the Adventures in Film Camp to the inclusive screenings and workshops available to them…”

 Film plays an important role not only in student literacy, but also in life learning, and career opportunities.
 Many of the students involved in the Festival and the PRDFS go on to further education and employment in film.